-Overall, the platform will help you manage your lists, deliver your messages, and customize your audience’s experience.
-You can test Moosend’s list management capabilities for free even when you sign up for a free account.
+Overall, the platform will help you manage your lists, deliver your messages, and personalize your audience’s experience.
+You can test Moosend’s list management capabilities when you sign up for a free account.

-Pricing: Free plan, paid plans start at $50/month
+Pricing: Paid plans start at $50/month, free plan

 HubSpot is an all-in-one marketing suite with a professional CRM system that allows you to connect with your audience and manage your contacts in a straightforward way.
 HubSpot has now fully implemented PieSync’s unique technology in its Operations Hub, so customers can benefit from the added functionality plus extra features.

 The tool allows marketers to send targeted emails to subscribers in different lifecycle stages, or target them based on additional contact information gathered.
 Moreover, the email list management software provides two-way data sync between different apps, so you won’t need to worry about your contacts being up-to-date.